Renault Duster cars are equipped with steering with a gear-rack type steering mechanism and a hydraulic booster

 The steering column shaft is attached to the steering gear shaft through an intermediate shaft with two cardan joints.

-On the splines in the upper part of the steering column shaft there is a steering wheel secured with a screw.
+A steering wheel is mounted on the splines in the upper part of the steering column shaft.

-The steering column is attached to a cross-member bracket located under the dashboard.
+The steering column is attached to the cross member bracket located under the instrument panel.

 The pump is driven by a belt from the accessory drive pulley.

-The hydraulic fluid from the reservoir enters the pump, and from it is supplied under high pressure to a distributor located in the steering housing and mechanically connected to the steering column shaft.
+The hydraulic fluid from the reservoir enters the pump, and from it it is supplied under high pressure to the distribution device located in the steering gear housing anism and mechanically connected to the steering column shaft.

-The hydraulic cylinder piston is fixed on the toothed rack of the steering mechanism.
+A hydraulic cylinder piston is fixed on the gear rack of the steering gear.

-When the steering wheel is turned, the distributor connects one of the chambers of the hydraulic cylinder to the pump discharge line, and the other chamber to the drain.
+When the steering wheel is turned, the switchgear connects one of the hydraulic cylinder chambers to the pump discharge line, and the other chamber to the drain.

-In this case, the piston of the hydraulic cylinder, due to the pressure difference of the working fluid, moves the rack to the left or right and through the steering rods, and the levers of the fists turns the steered wheels of the car.
+At the same time, due to the pressure difference of the working fluid, the hydraulic cylinder piston moves the rack to the left or right and through the steering rods, and the fist levers turn the steered wheels of the car.

-A radiator for cooling the working fluid is built into the drain line of the power steering.
+A radiator is built into the hydraulic booster drain line to cool the working fluid.

-The radiator is located behind the front bumper - mounted on the front suspension subframe in front of the air conditioning condenser and the cooling system radiator.
+The radiator is located behind the front bumper - mounted on the front suspension subframe in front of the air conditioning condenser and the radiator of the cooling system.

-If the hydraulic booster fails, the ability to control the vehicle is retained, but the effort on the steering wheel increases.
+If the hydraulic booster fails, the ability to drive the car remains, but the force on the steering wheel increases.

-The power steering reservoir is installed in the engine compartment - secured with a clamp on the radiator fan shroud.
+The power steering reservoir is installed in the engine compartment - secured with a clamp to the radiator fan housing.

 - Cause of malfunction